silverwind/updates/README.md

   <img src="https://i.imgur.com/jBjNoKO.png"/>
 </p>

 `updates` checks for npm dependency updates and optionally updates `package.json`.
-It talks directly to the npm registry and is typically able to complete in under a second.
+It is typically able to complete in under a second.
 It can also output JSON.

 ## Install